 - better aesthetics

-It is the most accepted method.
+Perhaps, it is the most accepted method.
 In this technique, gums are freeze by the application of cryogens.
-In this ultra low temperature, gingival epithelium undergo cryonecrosis causing elimination of hyperpigmentation.
+In this ultra-low temperature, gingival epithelium undergoes cryonecrosis causing the elimination of hyperpigmentation.

 - Long term superior aesthetic